 A breeding ground may be created for disagreement and turmoil amongst your children, beneficiaries, heirs, etc.

-In short, absent oversight and/or neglect, there is absolutely no reason to allow any of your assets or your family to fall subject to probate!
+In short, absent oversight, neglect, or shear ignorance of the issue, there is absolutely no reason to allow any of your assets or your family to fall subject to probate!